 Heavy with water weight, the insulation compresses, clumps and falls out from between the joists –ending up on the crawl space floor.
 Instead of helping the house be more comfortable and energy efficient, fiberglass insulation is creating problems.

-While there are many types from which to choose, Basement Systems recommends SilverGlo™ rigid board insulation.
+While there are many types from which to choose, Ohio Basement Systems recommends ExTremeBloc™ rigid board insulation.
 An expanded polystyrene foam insulation, it can be securely fastened to exterior foundation walls and fitted against rim joists.
 It is clean, durable, seals against both air and moisture infiltration, and effectively resists conductive and radiant heat losses.
-Graphite particles impregnated throughout the foam board boost SilverGlo™’s ability to stop radiant loss compared to conventional expanded polystyrene insulation.
+Graphite particles impregnated throughout the foam board boost ExTremeBloc™’s ability to stop radiant loss compared to conventional expanded polystyrene insulation.

-Call us at 1-855-833-9801 or get an online quote to have crawl space insulation installed by your local Ohio Basement Systems dealer today!
+Call us at (330)269-9990 or get an online quote to have crawl space insulation installed by Ohio Basement Systems today!